 A: In addition to the Forth Bridges, nearby attractions include Hopetoun House, a grand stately home with beautiful gardens, and Blackness Castle, a dramatic 15th-century fortress with stunning views of the Firth of Forth.
 You can also visit Dalmeny House, a historic mansion open to the public at select times.

-A: Yes, South Queensferry has several historic sites, including Queensferry Museum, which showcases the town’s rich maritime history, and Hawes Pier, a historic pier with links to the ferry service that once connected the area to Fife.
-The town also has several listed buildings and charming streets to explore.
+A: Yes, South Queensferry has several historic sites, including Queensferry Museum (temporarily closed – check the website here), which showcases the town’s rich maritime history, and Hawes Pier, a historic pier with links to the ferry service that once connected the area to Fife.

 A: Yes, South Queensferry makes an excellent day trip destination from Edinburgh or other nearby areas.
 With its stunning scenery, historic sites, and family-friendly activities, you can easily spend a full day exploring and enjoying the local attractions.